senicko/code-runner/README.md

 # Bee

-Bee is a go program running inside containers created by [Bee Hive](https://github.com/senicko/bee-hive).
-It's task is to read the config, create source files, execute the submitted code and return the output.
+Bee is a go program that takes code as an input and returs the output.

 _Currently it supports only golang code execution._

-## How does it work
+## Examples

-For example consider simple `Hello, World!` app.
+Consider simple `Hello, World!` app.

 ```go
 package main